Genocs/enterprise-containers/README.md

 ### 2.3 Initialize AKV

 The **AKV** Azure Key Vault is used to store every secret used by the application in a safe place.

-Secret data are: connection string, API Key and so on.
+Secret data are:

+- connection strings
+- API Key
+- certificates
+- public/private keys

 Run [initializeAKV](/Powershell/initializeAKV.ps1) powershell script with default values from root directory.